-Julie Miller-Phipps is president of Kaiser Permanente Southern California Health Plan and Hospitals.
-She directs Hospital and Health Plan operations and partners with the leadership of the Southern California Permanente Medical Group to improve the health of more than 4.6 million members and their communities in an area that extends from Bakersfield to San Diego.
-More than 75,773 employees collaborate with 7,649 Southern California Permanente Medical Group physicians to deliver high-quality, affordable care through this region's hospitals and medical offices.
+Miller-Phipps directs the Southern California hospital and health plan operations and partners with the leadership of the Southern California Permanente Medical Group to improve the health of members and their communities in an area that extends from Bakersfield to San Diego. employees collaborate with Southern California Permanente Medical Group physicians to deliver high-quality, affordable care through this region's hospitals and medical offices.